 There’s a strong chance you have a Wi-Fi network in your home or office, so why not use that to make and receive calls?
 Wi-Fi calling is widely available now and it may be as simple as changing a setting on your phone.
 On an Apple iPhone, go to Settings > Phone > Wi-Fi Calling and make sure that it’s toggled on.
 The setting can be located in different places on different Android phones so open up your Settings and use the search at the top to look for Wi-Fi calling.
 You will also have to check in with your carrier to find out what their policy on Wi-Fi calling is.
 Some carriers may expect you to pay extra money or jump through a few hoops to activate it.

 If you’re unable to get Wi-Fi calling to work with your usual number and carrier, you can still use an app or service to make and receive Wi-Fi calls.
 Many of the best messaging apps also allow you to make calls over your Wi-Fi connection, although the person you’re calling will also need to have the same app.

-Make sure that your network settings look correct.
+Sometimes, your network settings can be at fault, so make sure your network settings look correct.
 You’ll want to make sure you’re connecting to the right carrier and that voice and data are switched on.
 You may want to change your network preferences and test to see if it makes a difference.

-Before you drive yourself nuts trying all these steps, you can reach out to your carrier and ask if there are any coverage issues such as a downed tower or one under maintenance in your immediate area.
-You could also try your carrier’s Twitter to see if others are experiencing similar issues.
+Of course, it could be nothing to do with you at all.
+So before you drive yourself nuts trying all these steps, reach out to your carrier and ask if there are any coverage issues such as a downed tower or one under maintenance in your immediate area.
+You could also try your carrier’s Twitter account to see if others are experiencing similar issues.